source-saraiva/ezy-install/README.md

 ## Use ezy-install to deploy a cost efective IT infrastructure

+🟢 = Deployable using ezy-install
+🔴 = not available
+🟡 = planned / not yet available
+📀 = only in ISO Format

 | Service Category                | Recommendation             | Rocky Linux 9 | Rocky Linux 10 |
 |---------------------------------|----------------------------|---------------|----------------|